pgaijin66/Blogs-that-every-SRE-DevOps-PE-should-follow/README.md

 ## Contribution

+Before you contribute, please think about these three questions:

+* Are you impressed by the depth of information and amount of details shown ?
+* Are you impressed by the level of ingenuity ?

+* Is their blog your go-to-blog when you need to do certain tasks ? ( *eg: My go do blog for anything ansible is https://www.jeffgeerling.com/blog* )

+If your answer to these is yes, then yay, we got a jackpot.
+Add 'em.

-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Also, please take a look at the [contribution guidelines](CONTRIBUTING.md) first.

 Contributions are always welcome!

 ### Companies tech blogs